Distributed Transactions «Prev Next»

 The following diagram contains Bean managed Transactions and the session context method.

-4. The actual code to update the state of one or more recoverable resources would be inserted here
+Line 17 The actual code to update the state of one or more recoverable resources would be inserted here.

-5. If there was any problem that was discovered then the transaction will be rolled back.
+Line 18 and 19 If any problem was discovered then the transaction will be rolled back.

-6. The transaction manager was asked to commit the transaction
+Line 21 The transaction manager was asked to commit the transaction.

 J2EE documentation